 I also knew I wanted Home Stretch to have something to do with fast cars, which Dave is obsessively interested in.
 The piece is in three large sections which gradually accelerate: beginning in almost total stasis, working up to an off-kilter dance with stabbing accents, and ushering in a sturm-und-drang cadenza which riles itself up into a perpetual-motion race to the finish.
 However, there are always little “smudges” of music from each section in the others, sometimes fitting into to their new context, sometimes balefully interrupting.

 recorded live at Angel Orensanz Center, New York, NY, May 2010

-performers Timothy Andres, piano; Andrew Cyr, conductor; Metropolis Ensemble
+performers Timo Andres, piano; Andrew Cyr, conductor; Metropolis Ensemble